 The 45 minute ‘Information Session’ session on Thursday (4th August) at the 27th Annual Distance Education Conference at Madison-Wisconsin produced a tweet from @lookstein “simon atkinson shares his flexible model for student-owned learning engagement – very valuable (and entertaining!)” so at least one person was interested!

-The session began with an interesting insight for me of the spread and diversity of people in the room.
-Representing K-12, Universities, Military Educators and a range of 'outreach' organisations.
-People identified themselves as roughly 75% 'Faculty' but a large proportion also identifying themselves as ID or instructional designers.
-After describing the contextual basis for the model itself, there was a fascinating exchange around the language used in the model, "What is meant by 'Social' context?" in distance learning, "What do you take 'feedback' to mean without faculty engaged?".
-The session ended with a live demonstration of the SOLE toolkit as it currently being used by me to design modules for a Postgraduate Certificate.
+The session began with an interesting insight for me into the spread and diversity of people in the room.
+Representing K-12, Universities, Military Educators and a range of ‘outreach’ organisations.
+People identified themselves as roughly 75% ‘Faculty’ but a large proportion also identified themselves as ID or instructional designers.
+After describing the contextual basis for the model itself, there was a fascinating exchange around the language used in the model, “What is meant by ‘Social’ context?” in distance learning, “What do you take ‘feedback’ to mean without faculty engaged?”.
+The session ended with a live demonstration of the SOLE toolkit as it is currently being used by me to design modules for a Postgraduate Certificate.

 A very enjoyable session with some excellent in-session feedback and questions and some provocative questions along the way which is after all what the best conferences are made of.

 One thought on “US Interest in the SOLE model & toolkit”

 Woohoo!
 Smart model from a smart man 🙂